Integrability of Goldilocks quantum cellular automata: Mapping from the six-vertex model

 \subsection{Six-vertex model}

 The six-vertex model~\cite{baxter2008exactly} is defined on a lattice whose degrees of freedom are the edges.
-Each edge is empty or occupied---or, equivalently, carries an orientation: upwards for empty edges and downwards for occupied edges.
+Each edge is empty (thin, black) or occupied (thick, blue)---or, equivalently, carries an orientation: upwards for empty edges and downwards for occupied edges.
 The net flux flowing into each vertex must vanish.
 According to this \emph{ice condition}, the allowed vertices are

 As originally formulated, the six-vertex model is a classical statistical-mechanics model in two spatial dimensions.
 Each vertex is assigned a positive Boltzmann weight---$a_1$, $a_2$, $b_1$, $b_2$, $c_1$, or $c_2$---as indicated above.
 A lattice configuration has a Boltzmann weight equal to the product of its vertices' weights.
 The model's partition function is the sum over the configurations' lattice weights.
 The six-vertex model's parameter space has free-fermionic points specified by the condition $a_1a_2+b_1b_2=c_1c_2$~\cite{baxter1970exact,baxter2008exactly}.